 Highest paid: In this category, you will find most of the Doctors, Judges, CEOS ... and Computer Information Systems Managers.
 The employment data shows that the employment is almost the same for CIS managers as all Physicians and Surgeons.

-Largest Occupations in Professional, Scientific, and Technical Services, May 2011: Software Application Developers make up 3% of the industry and make the 4th highest average wage (significantly more than accountants and auditors).
+Largest Occupations in Professional, Scientific, and Technical Services: Software Application Developers make up 3% of the industry and make the 4th highest average wage (significantly more than accountants and auditors).
 Most of our Computer Science graduates head this way.

-Largest Occupations in Management of Companies and Enterprises, May 2011: Computer Systems Analysts make up 2% of this group, but make the 3rd highest annual mean wage.
+Largest Occupations in Management of Companies and Enterprises: Computer Systems Analysts make up 2% of this group, but make the 3rd highest annual mean wage.
 Computer Information Systems students target jobs in this category.

 Occupation profiles: Check this link to learn about various occupation categories and the usual duties expected of them.
 In the 15-0000 series ("Computer and Mathematical Occupations") you will find descriptions for Systems Analysts, Information Security Analysts, software developers and numerous others.